Written by Aaron R. Winston

 Are There Any TCPA Lawsuit Precedents?

 Yes, there are TCPA case precedents.
 Many lawsuits have been filed against telemarketers who violated the TCPA regulations enacted in 1991.
-Most of the more major TCPA claims are class-action claims brought by multiple Americans rather than a single individual.
+Most of the more significant TCPA claims are class-action lawsuits brought by multiple Americans rather than a single individual.

-What Was The Facebook Inc, v.
+What Is The Facebook Inc v.
 Duguid Case?

 Ordinarily, this would likely be a good thing since it would alert him to the situation, Mr. Duguid’s efforts to contact Facebook to resolve the issue and cease the communications.
 However, Facebook failed to take action to stop the automated messages despite Mr. Duguid’s diligence.